PigeonProtocolConsortium/pigeon-spec/README.md

 This is the brainstorming phase where the initial proof-of-concept clients will be written.
 The first protocol client will be slow and may not be suitable for embedded use within a larger application.

+This phase is complete when there is at least one functioning client implementation.

 ## Phase II: Build a Working Application

 Using the protocol client from phase I, build an application which uses Pigeon for simulated real-world conditions.
 This phase will allow for discovery of problems with the draft specification and the first client implementations.

 Please see the "What's Possible" section for a list of applications that may be published.

+This phase is complete when there are at least two applications (rather than libs or clients) that utilize the protocol.

 ## Phase III: Client Improvements